History and Literature Program

 We expect many students to have an interest in French history and literature, but we also welcome students who wish to work on materials in other languages.
 M.A. courses are taught in English or French.
 Written work can be done in English or in French.
 MA Essay is written in English.

-WHY HILI?
+Why HILI?

 APPLY NOW